nureddincuneyd/CRMsystem/README.md

 </ol>
 <hr/>

-System language PHP and not it is not use Framework (I just didn't want it &#127773; )
+System language PHP and it is not use Framework ( I just didn't want it &#127773; )

 E-mail address : nureddincuneyd@hotmail.com

+Admin Panel in sistem Directory.
+In sql directory has all database create and patch commands.
+I think free Admin LTE version for Manage Panel.
+All html designs available for frontend.